cwebber/racket2-rfcs/wraith/wraith.md

       {a_1 op a_2 ... op a_n}
       ```

 Indentation applies to expressions both outside and inside parens and brackets.
+However it only considers leading indentation.

 Within an indented expression:
 ```